chenbishop/Kasm-Pulumi/gcp/README.md

 ## Login Kasm
 Once you run the Pulumi script, you should be able to access the Kasm admin console at https://{domain}.

-To get the login credentials, execute the command `pulumi stack output --show-secrets`, and use the values of `Kasm Admin User` and `Kasm Admin Password`
+To get the login credentials, execute the command `pulumi stack output --show-secrets --stack dev`, and use the values of `Kasm Admin User` and `Kasm Admin Password`

 ## Install a Kasm Workspace
 In the Kasm admin console, select **Workspaces > Registry** and choose the workspace image you would like to install.